Vivek0005/Phoenix-api/MYREADME.md

           ↓
 Prints clean pass/fail table in GitHub UI
           ↓
-Shows diff for any failures
+Shows numbered diff for any failures
 ```

 ---